vams-skn/portfolio-html/README.md

-# portfolio-html
+# HTML Portfolio
-My portfolio, completely in HTML.
+My portfolio, completely in HTML (assignment for a WebDev Course)

 (absolutely 90's style)